-Language shapes reality every day, but we are more aware of it on formal occasions or lawful ceremonies.
+Language shapes reality every day, but we are more aware of this fact on formal occasions or lawful ceremonies.
 After a fiancé recites their vows at a wedding ceremony, the words, “I do” create a moral obligation to obey them.
 Similarly, “I now pronounce you husband and wife” creates a legal bond between two individuals.
 Austin claims that “in saying these words we are doing something—namely, marrying, rather than reporting something, namely that we are marrying” (Austin 13).
 A parent can name their child, and a nation’s leader can initiate war by merely declaring it.
 All of these are examples of performative utterances—statements that perform actions.
 Austin defined them as a new part of speech entirely: one which neither describes nor reports information as true or false (the role of a constative), but “is, or is a part of, the doing of an action” (Austin).
 In short, a constative is, and a performative does.

 However, for a speech act to perform an action, or in Austin’s words, to be “felicitous,” certain conditions must be in place.
 A marriage, for example, isn’t felicitous if the bride and groom are siblings or if a legally recognized officiant is not present to proclaim the marriage.
 The same is true for declaring war and conferring academic degrees.
 But in many cases, anyone can change the world with their words.
 The phrases you use daily, “I apologize,” “I promise,” “I predict,” all instinctively do things.
 So what?
 Words can change facts about the world.
 What does that have to do with gender?

+It’s better to begin your paragraph with a topic sentence than with a quote; beginning simply with a quote is a little disorienting.
 “Gender reality is performative which means, quite simply, that it is real only to the extent that is performed” (Butler 527).
 What makes gender performative and not performed is that it is a system propagated on cause and effects: gender only exists because people continue to perform it.
 In other words, it is “an identity instituted through a stylized repetition of acts” (Butler 519).
 Wrapped up in her idea of the performative is the idea that gender isn’t something innate, essential, or predetermined: “The act that one does, the act that one performs, is, in a sense, an act that has been going on before one arrived on the scene.
 Hence, gender is an act which has been rehearsed, much as a script survives the particular actors who make use of it, but which requires individual actors in order to be actualized and reproduced as a reality again.”
 (Butler 526) Here she’s thinking of gender as a system of social meaning making.
 Although Bulter doesn’t seem to think of gender as a language, the way she’s thinking of meaning as produced through difference draws from the pedagogy of linguists and phenomenologists, many of whom were Austin’s contemporaries like Searle, Foucault, Lacan.
 I’m not sure if Austin would agree with Butler’s claim that gender is performative, but he would at least agree with her logic.